Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

-Augmenting models with ACT\footnote{In our study, the sequence length (20 tokens) represents the length of the cellular automata state, and the operations corresponding to a local rule are performed in parallel across this state, not sequentially.
-Therefore, models do not require 20 sequential self-iterations to process such a state.
-Instead, the number of iterations required is primarily proportional to the look-ahead value, which in our experiments varies from 1 to 4.
-Therefore, we have chosen to limit the number of ACT self-iterations to 4.} has little effect on all architectures except \gptneox, which sees improved performance at \(k=2\) but not at \(k=3,4\).
+Augmenting models with ACT has little effect on all architectures except \gptneox, which sees improved performance at \(k=2\) but not at \(k=3,4\).
 Overall, ARMT makes effective use of the transformer’s four-layer depth but cannot extend beyond it.
 Likewise, while ACT helps the transformer make use of its existing layers more efficiently, it fails to enable any architecture to solve three- or four-step predictions.
 Moreover, LSTM and Mamba are unable to master multi-step tasks with or without ACT, likely due to representation bottlenecks in their hidden states.

 We subsequently chose to train \gptneox model that is already capable of performing one-step reasoning with the SFT, LACT, MACT, and GRPO methods, with the goal of enabling it to reason over multiple steps without access to supervision for the intermediate reasoning stages.

-As illustrated in \autoref{fig:no_supervision}, standard supervised fine-tuning (SFT) fails to address the problem effectively.
+As illustrated in \autoref{linegraphs}(b), standard supervised fine-tuning (SFT) fails to address the problem effectively.
 Although the model is primarily trained on a one-step prediction task, it struggles to apply the rule iteratively.
-Consistent with previous results (Fig. \ref{act_o-s}), applying ACT both at the layer level (LACT) and across the entire model (MACT) improves performance on the two-step prediction task but does not generalize beyond that.
+Consistent with previous results (\autoref{linegraphs}(a)), applying ACT both at the layer level (LACT) and across the entire model (MACT) improves performance on the two-step prediction task but does not generalize beyond that.
 Interestingly, when trained using RL (GRPO) and granted the capability to autoregressively generate intermediate ``thinking'' tokens before producing the final output, the model succeeds on the three-step prediction task.
 The reward signal is defined as the average token-level accuracy of the model’s prediction following the end-of-thinking token.